Skills4EOSC-WP3/Training-Material/resources/LU05 - Data Rights, Access, and Open Data Management/LU5 - Content.md

 ## Prerequisites

-- No prior knowledge is required so that the learning unit can be followed
+- list any knowledge that is required so that the learning unit can be followed

 ## Learning Tools

-- Training BBB room
-- Browser
--
 - list any tools that are necessary to be used to complete the learning unit
 - examples include required software, access to resources, etc.
-- Menti access or BBB quiz interaction

 ## Learning Content Topic